eProsima/Fast-DDS-docs/docs/installation/sources/sources_linux.rst

 .. note::

-    If already installed FastDDS with colcon, you may skip the git clone command; *fastddsgen* can be found under the :code:`src` directory of FastDDS colcon workspace.
+    If Fast DDS has already been installed following :ref:`colcon_installation_linux`, skip cloning *Fast DDS-Gen*'s repository, as it can be already be found under the :code:`src` directory within the colcon workspace.

 .. code-block:: bash